cpichard/slidescpp/session01.md

 > - Assembling
 > - Linking (/usr/bin/ld)

-> g++ and gcc are compilation "drivers", they will call the different commands involved in the compilation
+> g++ and gcc are compilation "drivers", they call the different commands involved in the compilation

 ### Pre-processing